tcj2110/resolve-comments/README.md

         view.run_command("insert_panel")

 On running this command you will be promped with a username and password on the bottom of the screen.
-Type your Github username and password to run the plugin.
+Type your Github username and [personal access token](https://blog.github.com/2013-05-16-personal-api-tokens/) to run the plugin.
 Given that the authentication is correct the user should be presented with a panel of issues and pull requests that are searchable and selectable.

-`
 # Environment

 Project uses virtualenv [https://packaging.python.org/guides/installing-using-pip-and-virtualenv/] for package management.
 To get started run
-        `python3 -m pip install virtualenv
+        `python3 -m pip install virtualenv`

 If you encounter any trouble please visit the linked virtualenv installation page.
 To install the packages and replicate the environment, CD into the project root folder and run